denismezhlumyan20004a/customer-intelligence-ml-lakehouse/README.md

-# Customer Intelligence ML Lakehouse
+# Customer Churn ML Lakehouse

 This portfolio project uses anonymized business identifiers.
 “RetailCo” is a fictional company name, and no confidential customer data or credentials are included.